Trade

 PAN Yetong Attorney

-Pan Yetong is an attorney at Long An (Guangzhou) Law Firm, Vice Director and Secretary-General of the Sanctions and Anti-Dumping/Anti-Subsidy Professional Committee at Long An Guangzhou, and a Researcher at the Long An Bay Area ASEAN Legal Research Center.
-He is a leading foreign-related lawyer in Guangzhou and an emerging talent in foreign-related law in Guangdong Province.
-Attorney Pan has profound professional expertise in corporate governance, foreign-related compliance, intellectual property protection, and investment and acquisition.
-He has provided legal services involving overseas investment, export control and sanctions, data compliance, international arbitration, foreign-related litigation, and foreign-related standing legal counsel for multiple large enterprises.
-In corporate compliance, he has assisted multiple domestic enterprises with export control compliance, data compliance, and other foreign-related compliance projects, assisting enterprises with intellectual property layout and protection to help them move forward steadily on the international stage.
-In the investment and acquisition field, Attorney Pan has participated in providing legal services for multiple enterprise investment and financing projects, assisting enterprises in completing acquisition and equity transfer projects.
+Pan Yetong is an attorney at Beijing Long An (Guangzhou) Law Firm, Deputy Director and Secretary-General of the Long An Guangzhou Sanctions and Trade Remedies Professional Committee, a researcher at the Long An Bay Area ASEAN Law Research Center, a Guangzhou leading foreign-related lawyer, a Guangdong foreign-related lawyer pioneer talent, and a lawyer listed in the Guangzhou Foreign-Related Lawyers Detailed Practice Directory.
+She has deep professional experience in corporate governance, foreign-related compliance, intellectual property protection, and investment and mergers and acquisitions.
+She has provided legal services to large enterprises on outbound investment, export controls and sanctions, data compliance, international arbitration, foreign-related litigation, and perennial foreign-related legal counsel.
+In compliance matters, she has assisted domestic enterprises with export control compliance, data compliance and other foreign-related compliance projects, helped enterprises plan and protect intellectual property, and supported stable international development.
+In investment and M&A, she has advised enterprises on financing projects and assisted with mergers, acquisitions and equity transfers.